ace-dent/8x8.me/README.md

 ## Introduction

 *Work in progress* ~ a collection of 'retro' fill patterns.
 Lovingly crafted and translated to convenient code snippets.
-Powered by the stars: please keep the pixel gnomes fed with a [star](https://github.com/ace-dent/8x8.me/stargazers)! ⭐️
+Please keep the pixel gnomes fed with a [star](https://github.com/ace-dent/8x8.me/stargazers)! ⭐️

 <br>